 Storefront Window, South Galleries Get Directions

-Through intuitive layering of castoff furniture, oil and acrylic paint, and collaged elements including iridescent CDs, water bottles, LED lights, sneakers, and plastic bags, Fowler meticulously constructs hybrid tableaux infused with a sense of raw urgency.
+Through intuitive layering of castoff furniture, oil and acrylic paint, and collaged elements including CDs, water bottles, iridescent LED lights, car parts, and plastic bags, Fowler meticulously constructs hybrid tableaux infused with a sense of raw urgency.
 Taking compositional cues from American history painting and religious iconography, Fowler inserts both imagined and concrete narratives from his personal experience.
 Each work illustrates a poignant subject or event that holds significance for the artist, from portraits of incarcerated family members and friends lost in acts of violence to fantastical scenarios incorporating historical figures, role models, and public icons.

-This project is curated by Margot Norton, Curator.
+“Aaron Fowler: Bigger Than Me” is curated by Margot Norton, Curator.